POLITICIAN

 Icon of person David Pocock

 David Willmer Pocock (born 23 April 1988) is an Australian politician and former professional rugby union player.
-Raised in Gweru, Zimbabwe, Pocock moved to Australia as a teenager and played for the Australia national rugby team.
+Born in South Africa and then raised in Gweru, Zimbabwe, Pocock moved to Australia as a teenager and played for the Australia national rugby team.
 He played primarily at openside flanker, and was vice captain of the Brumbies in Super Rugby.
 After his retirement, Pocock worked as a conservationist and social justice advocate.
 Read more on Wikipedia

 Memorability Metrics